amacneil/dbmate/README.md

-dbmate rollback  # roll back the most recent migration dbmate down      # alias for rollback dbmate dump      # write the database schema.sql file
+dbmate rollback  # roll back the most recent migration dbmate down      # alias for rollback dbmate dump      # write the database schema.sql file dbmate status    # show the status of all migrations
 ```

 ## Usage